TheGrinchOnMath/2D-Ray-Tracing/MK2/notes.md

 - look into versioning on github (make a release 1 and 2)
 - look into pathlib for MK2
 - polish MK1 code, small optimizations such as error handling
+- look into how lines, circles and ellipses should be stored s